-- 5. Enable Kerberos for all the services in the cluster. - For configuration steps, see Enabling Kerberos for authentication. - 6.
-Configure LDAP using Cloudera Manager.
-Only Microsoft Active Directory (AD) and OpenLDAP are currently supported. - For configuration steps, see Configure authentication using an LDAP-compliant identity service. - 7.
-Check if all the running services in the cluster are healthy.
-To check this using Cloudera Manager, go to Cloudera Manager Clusters [\\\CLUSTER NAME\\\] Health Issues .
+6. Configure LDAP using Cloudera Manager.
+Only Microsoft Active Directory (AD) and OpenLDAP are currently supported.

+For configuration steps, see Configure authentication using an LDAP-compliant identity service.

+- 7. Check if all the running services in the cluster are healthy.
+To check this using Cloudera Manager, go to Cloudera Manager Clusters [CLUSTER NAME] Health Issues .
 If there are no health issues, the No Health Issues message is displayed. - 8.
-Verify if you have the necessary CDP entitlements from Cloudera to access the Private Cloud installation.
-To check this using Cloudera Manager, go to Cloudera Manager Private Cloud Select Repository [\\\REPOSITORY URL\\\].
-If you have the required entitlements, the You are about to install CDP Private Cloud version [\VERSION\] message with a list of prerequisites is displayed.
-An error message is displayed if you do not have the necessary entitlements. - Contact your Cloudera account team to get the necessary entitlements.

-9. If you want to reuse data from your legacy CDH or HDP deployment in your Private Cloud, ensure that you have migrated that data into your CDP Private Cloud Base.
-You must be using Cloudera Runtime 7.1.7 for migrating your data from your CDH or HDP cluster.

-For more information about data migration, see the Data Migration Guide.

-10. For installing CDP Private Cloud Base, see Install CDP Private Cloud Base
+Verify if you have the necessary Cloudera entitlements from Cloudera to access the on premises installation.
+To check this using Cloudera Manager, go to Cloudera Manager Private Cloud Select Repository [REPOSITORY URL].
+If you have the required entitlements, the You are about to install Cloudera Private Cloud version [VERSION] message with a list of prerequisites is displayed.
+An error message is displayed if you do not have the necessary entitlements. - Contact your Cloudera account team to get the necessary entitlements. - 9.
+If you want to reuse data from your legacy CDH or HDP deployment in your on premises, ensure that you have migrated that data into your Cloudera Base on premises.
+You must be using Cloudera Runtime 7.1.9 for migrating your data from your CDH or HDP cluster. - For more information about data migration, see the Data Migration Guide. - 10.
+For installing Cloudera Private Cloud Base, see Install Cloudera Private Cloud Base

-CDP Private Cloud Data Services Hardware Requirements
+Cloudera Data Services on premises Hardware Requirements

-You must learn about the minimum and recommended hardware and network infrastructure requirements before deploying CDP Private Cloud Data Services.
+You must learn about the minimum and recommended hardware and network infrastructure requirements before deploying Cloudera Data Services on premises.

-Architects and infrastructure administrators must understand these requirements to install CDP Private Cloud Data Services in your data center.
+Architects and infrastructure administrators must understand these requirements to install Cloudera Data Services on premises in your data center.